 An obstetrician is a medical doctor that cares for women during their pregnancy, from prenatal care to postnatal care.
 They also deliver babies.
 On the other hand, a gynaecologist is a doctor that specializes in issues or concerns regarding a woman’s reproductive health.
 An ob-gyn is trained to do all these things.

-An appointment with the gynaecologist starts much like any other doctor’s appointment.
+An appointment at a women’s clinic in Singapore with the gynaecologist starts much like any other doctor’s appointment.
 Your gynaecologist will talk to you to about personal and medical information and may perform exams or procedures depending on your health condition.